Tornadoes of 2013: May 18–21 (United States and Canada)

 On May 19, the slow-moving system produced another severe weather event just east of the previous day.
 Multiple tornadoes, mostly brief, were reported in Kansas once again.
 An EF2 tornado touched down near southwest Wichita, damaging several homes and many trees.
 Further south, two long-tracked wedge tornadoes moved in two corridors from Luther to Tryon and from Norman to McLoud in Oklahoma.
 Damage in both swaths was severe to extreme, with many houses destroyed.
 The second of these intense tornadoes, an EF4, struck a mobile home park near Shawnee in Pottawatomie County, damaging or destroying 30-35 homes.
 Two people were killed and six others were injured there.
 Storm spotters reported scoured earth along the tornado's track in this area.
 Throughout the state, 20 people were treated for injuries, while many others likely sustained minor injuries.

-Violent EF5 tornado on May 20 as it was approaching Moore, Oklahoma.